 - Attend weekly training and enrichment opportunities

-- Complete at total of 300 hours of community service that includes the meetings
+- Complete at total of 300 hours of service that includes the meetings

 - Priority registration for classes